major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/updating-aggregates-in-domain-driven-design.md

 >
 ```

-<p class="special-quote"><b>Error handling articles:</b> No idea what I'm doing right now?
+<p class="special-quote"><b>Error handling articles:</b> No idea what I'm doing?
 First read "<a href="/articles/enterprise-typescript-nodejs/handling-errors-result-class/">Flexible Error Handling w/ the Result Class</a>" and then read "<a href="/articles/enterprise-typescript-nodejs/functional-error-handling/">Functional Error Handling with Express.js and DDD</a>".</p>

 Then let's update the use case with the return type, represent the not found error, and represent the  `void` success state